 The cost of a fashion item can tell a lot about its story.
 If a t-shirt costs five dollars and has been manufactured overseas and shipped to Australia, how much has the person who assembled the item been paid while still allowing the retailer to make a profit?
 Bulk purchasing items simply because they are cheap results in an overflowing closet, which leads to waste, as we either get rid of items or let them sit unused.
 Spending a little more on your clothing will encourage you to think about whether or not you really want or need it, will get you better quality items that will last, and will reduce waste and exploitation of workers in Australia and abroad.

 A five dollar t-shirt is rarely made to last.
-You are far better off buying well-made clothes, shoes and accessories that will last for years, rather than cheaper goods that may not last.
+You are far better off buying well made clothes, shoes and accessories that will last for years, rather than cheaper goods that may not last.
 Buy quality products to protect the environment and worker conditions, save money and create a wardrobe of clothes you truly like and wear regularly.

-Synthetic materials like polyester, nylon and acrylic contain plastic that can take up to 1,000 years to decompose and remains in our environment as microplastics.
+Synthetic materials like polyester, nylon and acrylic contain plastic that can take up to 1,000 years to decompose and remain in our environment as microplastics.
 Chemicals used to produce synthetic materials end up in our waterways and the vast majority (approximately 80%) of clothing currently ends up in landfill.
 Choose a more sustainable wardrobe by looking for natural fabrics such as wool, or clothing and shoes made from recycled products such as plastic bottles.

 Check the labels when shopping to see whether the brand is committed to responsible practices.
 Ethical Clothing Australia (ECA) provides ethical accreditation for Australian-made clothing companies who ensure all workers throughout their supply chain receive fair wages and decent working conditions.